JLChnToZ/VRCHybridGI/README.md

 Besides of this lighting model, it also contain following shaders for use:
 - `Particles/Standard Hybrid Surface`: A surface particle shader likes the standard one, but with Hybrid GI.
 - `Particles/GI Lit`: An particle shader likes the standard unlit one, but lit with VRC Light Volumes and light probes support.

+## Why?

+This is a great question.
+There are plenty of feature rich shaders are for end users, already supporting these community made essentials, LilToon, Poiyomi, Filamented, Mochie, you name it.
+This package's goal isn't "reinventing the wheel" to compete with them, instead it is made for advanced shader engineers, who wants to DIY some simple functional shaders for use in worlds and/or avatars, but find tedious and annoyed to make it compatible with these essentials.

 ## License